charalambosm/TravelBuddy/README.md

 # Meet your new travel buddy!

 ## Overview
-This repository contains a travel recommendation system that uses the Google Places API and a language model to suggest places to visit based on user queries.
-The system is designed to help travel agents recommend travel destinations and points of interest tailored to users' preferences and previous travel history.
+This repository contains a travel recommendation system that uses the Google Places API (exploiting Retrieval Augmented Generation) and ChatGPT to suggest places to visit based on user queries.
+The system is designed to help you to recommend travel destinations and points of interest tailored to users' preferences and previous travel history.

 ## Features
 - **Google Places Search Integration**: Utilizes the Google Places API to search for places based on user queries.